 A healthy diet used in the treatment of diabetes is similar to the diet recommended for all Australians.
 To help manage your diabetes, Diabetes Australia recommend that you:

-2. Base meals on high fibre carbohydrate foods such as wholegrain breads and cereals, beans, lentils, vegetables and fruits
+- Base meals on high fibre, low GI carbohydrate foods such as wholegrain breads and cereals, beans, lentils, vegetables and fruits.

-3. Watch the amount of fat you eat and limit the amount of saturated fat by choosing lean meats and low fat dairy foods.
-Try to avoid fried takeaway foods, pastries and biscuits
+- Watch the amount of fat you eat and limit the amount of saturated fat by choosing lean meats and healthy fats.
+Try to avoid fried takeaway foods, pastries and biscuits.

-4. Keep your weight within the healthy weight range by matching the amount of food you eat with the amount you burn up each day (see weight management fact sheet)
+- Keep your weight within the healthy weight range by matching the amount of food you eat with the amount you burn up each day (see energy in/energy out fact sheet).

 Carbohydrates and the glycaemic index

 The amount of carbohydrate in a meal is the most important factor influencing blood glucose levels after a meal.
 Foods containing carbohydrate include breads, cereals, rice, pasta, grains such as barley and couscous, fruit and fruit juices, legumes and some vegetables such as potato, sweet potato and corn.
 Milk and yogurt are also a source of carbohydrate in the form of the milk sugar, lactose.